-• Investment funds: NN Investment Partners manages 97 global investment funds, based in Luxembourg, which are open to both retail and institutional customers.
+- Investment funds: At 31 December 2016, NN Investment Partners managed 151 global investment funds, based in Luxembourg.
 These funds are distributed in up to 25 countries in Europe, Asia and Latin America.
-NN Investment Partners furthermore manages local investment funds in, amongst others, the Netherlands, Belgium, Poland, Greece, Japan and the Cayman Islands.

-- Institutional mandates: NN Investment Partners offers institutional customers individual portfolio management services, allowing them the opportunity to invest in tailored investment strategies through a segregated account. - Fiduciary and advisory services: NN Investment Partners provides fiduciary and advisory services to institutional customers, with a focus on the Dutch pension and insurance market.
+NN Investment Partners furthermore manages local investment funds in, amongst others, the Netherlands, Belgium, Poland, Japan and the Cayman Islands. - Institutional mandates: NN Investment Partners offers institutional customers individual portfolio management services, allowing them the opportunity to invest in tailored investment strategies through a segregated account. - Fiduciary and advisory services: NN Investment Partners provides fiduciary and advisory services to institutional customers, with a focus on the Dutch pension and insurance market.
 As part of its fiduciary offering, NN Investment Partners also offers asset manager selection and advisory services, from its offices in the Netherlands and Switzerland, to institutional customers, which are offered under the Altis brand.